 May in Milwaukee is simply enchanting.
 This month brings the warmth of spring, longer days, and many activities to enjoy.
 Average temperatures rise from a fresh 50°F (10°C) to an enjoyable 61.7°F (16.5°C), creating a perfect balance between cool and comfortable.

 Daylight hours continue to increase to around 14 hours of daylight per day with very little rainfall.
 Head outdoors, immerse yourself in the vibrant spirit of this captivating city, and revel in the longer, sun-kissed days.
-May is also a great month to tackle popular Milwaukee day trips and escape the city to outdoor destinations like Lake Geneva or Harrington Beach State Park.
+May is also a great month to tackle popular Milwaukee day trips and escape the city to outdoor destinations like Lake Geneva or popular state parks near Milwaukee like Harrington Beach State Park.

 Accommodation and flight prices are reasonable in May, and availability is generally good.
 You’ll find a range of options from budget-friendly to luxurious, so there’s something for every type of traveler.